tinganho/l10ns/README.md

 gt(TRANSLATION_HASH, JAVASCRIPT_OBJECT);
 ```

-A developers workflow using Trinity:
+A developers workflow using grunt-translate:

 * (1) Use function `gt()` with a unique hash
 * (2) Update translation hashes from source